OCA/social/mass_mailing_custom_unsubscribe/README.rst

 Known issues / Roadmap
 ======================

-* This custom html is not translatable, so as a suggestion, you can define the same text in several languages in several lines.
+* This custom HTML is not translatable, so as a suggestion, you can define the same text in several languages in several lines.

 For example: